Do you need an attorney to finalize an amicable divorce?

-How to get an uncontested divorce?
+How can I get an uncontested divorce?

 How long does an uncontested divorce take?

-How to file an uncontested divorce?
+How is an uncontested divorce filed?

-It is wise to have a family law attorney review the uncontested paperwork before it is filed with Court Administration in order to make sure it is completed correctly and to identify if any legal issues not addressed in order to avoid going to court in the future to fix problems.
+A divorce attorney should review the paperwork before filing to ensure that it is completed correctly and to identify if any unaddressed legal issues, avoiding a return to court to fix problems.